plexinc/pms-docker/README.md

 In addition to the standard version and `latest` tags, two other tags exist: `plexpass` and `public`.
 These two images behave differently than your typical containers.
 These two images do **not** have any Plex Media Server binary installed.
 Instead, when these containers are run, they will perform an update check and fetch the latest version, install it, and then continue execution.
 They also run the update check whenever the container is restarted.
 To update the version in the container, simply stop the container and start container again when you have a network connection.
 The startup script will automatically fetch the appropriate version and install it before starting the Plex Media Server.

 The `public` restricts this check to public versions only where as `plexpass` will fetch Plex Pass versions.
 If the server is not logged in or you do not have Plex Pass on your account, the `plexpass` tagged images will be restricted to publicly available versions only.

+## Config Directory
+Inside the docker container, the database is stored with a `Library/Application Support/Plex Media Server` in the `config` directory.

+If you wish to migrate an existing directory to the docker config directory:

+- Locate the current config directory as directed here: https://support.plex.tv/hc/en-us/articles/202915258-Where-is-the-Plex-Media-Server-data-directory-located-
+- If the config dir is stored in a location such as `/var/lib/plexmediaserver/Library/Application Support/Plex Media Server/`, the config dir will be `/var/lib/plexmediaserver`.
+- If the config dir does not contain `Library/Application Support/Plex Media Server/` or the directory containing `Library` has data unrelated to Plex, such as OS X, then you should:
+  - Create a new directory which will be your new config dir.
+  - Within that config dir, create the directories `Library/Application Support`
+  - Copy `Plex Media Server` into that `Library/Application Support`
+- Note: by default Plex will claim ownership of the entire contents of the `config` dir (see CHANGE_CONFIG_DIR_OWNERSHIP for more information).
+As such, there should be nothing in that dir that you do not wish for Plex to own.

 ## Useful information
 - Shell access to the container while it is running: `docker exec -it plex /bin/bash`